davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+# Denial of Service Vulnerability {#dos}

+This section discusses how the path validation algorithm defined in
+{{Section 6.1.2 of !RFC5280}} can lead to a denial-of-service vulnerability in X.509-based applications.

-# X.509 Policy Trees
+## Policy Trees

-The `valid_policy_tree`, defined in {{Section 6.1.2 of !RFC5280}}, is a tree of certificate policies.
+{{Section 6.1.2 of !RFC5280}} constructs the `valid_policy_tree`, a tree of certificate policies, during certification path validation.
 The nodes at any given depth in the tree correspond to policies asserted by a certificate in the certification path.
 A node's parent policy is the policy in the issuer certificate which was mapped to this policy, and a node's children are the policies it was mapped to in the subject